stonefl/stonefl.github.io/_drafts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ---
 layout: post
 published: false
-title: How to Create and Connect to Azure VM through WinSCP
+title: How to Create and Connect to Azure VM through WinSCP/Putty
 date: '2020-10-01'
 categories:
   - Azure